Nikoloutsos/explicitDependencyImportCheck/README.md

 **explicitDependencyImportCheck** is a Swift build plugin designed to help you enforce clean dependency management by ensuring that only explicitly declared dependencies are imported.
 Transitive dependencies can cause a range of problems, from bloated builds to fragile code.
 Swift provides the `--explicit-target-dependency-import-check` flag for this purpose, but it doesn’t work consistently with **XcodeBuild** – and that’s where this plugin steps in! 🚀

+This plugin also helps identify module dependencies that are unused and that can be removed from your Package.swift to speed up your builds even more!

 ## 🌟 Features

 - **No More Transitive Dependencies**: Catch unwanted transitive imports and keep your code cleaner, faster, and more modular.
+- **No More Unused Dependencies**: Catch dependencies to modules that are unused and unnecessary.
 - **Swift Build Plugin**: Runs automatically during the Swift build process.
 - **Easy Integration**: Just add it to your project to start using!